fluentio/Fluent/README.md

 ## Download

-You have to add our maven repository to your project
+You have to add Fluent maven repository to your project
 ```
 allprojects {
   repositories {